 Different providers charge different fees and offer varying levels of protection, so don’t assume they are all the same.
 Alex Gowar, spokesman for one peer-to-peer lender, RateSetter, said: “The key piece of advice I’d give to someone who is considering peer-to-peer is to carefully reflect on the rate you can expect to earn.
 While contracts are fixed, rates of return can vary as they can be affected by bad debt and late payments.
 So when choosing a peer-to-peer operator, it makes sense to understand the risks and protections that are in place.”
 What sort of returns can I expect?

 The returns you can generate from investing with a peer-to-peer lender will depend on how long you can afford to tie your money up for, as well as any charges which may be deducted and the risks involved.

-For example, the average net return before tax across all investors lending for 180 days or more through Funding Circle, another peer-to-peer site, is 6.20%.
-This rate includes all earnings and is calculated after fees and bad debt.
 However, this isn’t necessarily the actual rate you will get.
 This is because the returns you achieve will depend on the exact rates you choose to lend at, the risk grade of the businesses you lend to, and any losses you might experience.
-Businesses are graded A+ through to C, with A+ businesses being the lowest risk and C being the riskiest.
+Businesses are graded A+ through to E, with A+ businesses being the lowest risk and E being the riskiest.

 The minimum amount you can invest with Funding Circle is £20 and there is no maximum, so you can invest as much as you want.

 If you don’t want to tie up your savings for a long period of time, then RateSetter offers a Monthly Access option, which only requires a short-term commitment of 30 days investing.
-You can earn 2.40% on your investment, and at the end of the month, you can roll your contract over or you can withdraw your funds.
+You can earn 2.80% on your investment,which is reinvested at the current rolling market rate, with interest accruing for every day your money is lent out.

 How safe is your money?